 *How can a woman successfully make her way in a society where she has very few rights?

 *What happens when the common folk, taxed in order to sustain wars they are no longer winning and to finance the profligacy of their rulers, finally say, "Enough!"?
 Can numbers overcome weapons and centuries of a particular belief system?

 And finally, beyond the questions, is the persistent theme that runs through my entire series, "Life though pleasant is transitory, even as is the Cherry Fair. "

 Hopefully, time travel, simply because I love to contrast contemporary thinking and reactions to those from previous centuries.

-*RANULF AND LADY JANE: My fictional memoir, in which I finally meet the man who has haunted me through many centuries and all my books.
+*A TIME NOT CAMELOT: My fictional memoir, in which I finally meet the man who has haunted me through many centuries and all my books.
 I think I will be married at least five times and will enjoy a far more exciting life than in present reality.
+(Completed March 21, 2021)

 *LADY SHA-LA-LEIGH FINDS LOVE: Frustrated historical novelist finds fame as romance writer and head of Lady Vixen Publishing.
 After experiencing burnout and trying to escape her metrosexual boyfriend/Svengali, (Danger, formerly known as Chuck), she visits Ireland's Malahide Castle and ends up, well, you know.
 Here I'll try my hand at comedy so this may never see the light of day.